lxn1021/ML-Python/README.md

 # **Machine Learning Course on Coursera by University of Washington, Seattle**

 This repository contains the lecture slides and assginments of the Coursera online course, Machine Learning, provided by University of Washington, Seattle (https://www.coursera.org/specializations/machine-learning?=).
+The assignments are implemented in Python Graphlab.

 ## Module 1: A Case Study Approach